top of page

 Social Justice for African-Americans

 Human history shows us the ubiquity of prejudice and exploitation.
 Lindy Hop and jazz music are not exempt from such history.
 Swingtopia Dance recognizes the African-American origins of both swing dancing and jazz music.
-We recognize the discrimination the African-American people suffered in United States.
+We recognize the discrimination the African-American people suffered in the United States.
 We recognize that white people profited from African-American art even as African-Americans suffered socially, economically, and politically, and that this continues today.

 Values Wall